dronetag/drone-scanner/README.md

 Drone Scanner can track all the nearby flights over Direct Remote ID standards.
 Browse real-time data about drones on a detailed map highlighting specific flying space zones.

-The application was inspired by [OpenDroneID Android receiver application](https://github.com/opendroneid/receiver-android).
+The application is inspired by [OpenDroneID Android receiver application](https://github.com/opendroneid/receiver-android).
+In contrast to the OpenDroneID application, DroneScanner is multiplatform.
+DroneScanner offers refreshed design as well as more features, such as drone labeling and tracking, or exporting data to CSV format.

 For more in-depth description, refer to documentation folder.